opus-research/jgit/Documentation/technical/reftable.md

 To reduce the number of reads required for random access in very large files, the index block may be larger than the other blocks.
-However, readers must hold the entire index in memory to benefit from this, so it's a time-space tradeoff in both file size, and reader memory.
+However, readers must hold the entire index in memory to benefit from this, so it's a time-space tradeoff in both file size and reader memory.
-Increasing the block size in the writer decreases the index size.
+Increasing the block size decreases the index size.

 When object blocks are present the ref index block is padded with `padding` to maintain alignment for the next block.
 No padding is